Theory of unconventional magnetism in a Cu-based kagome metal

 While Cu generally prefers the +II oxidation state, as observed in the chemically related phases \ce{Cs2CuCl4} \cite{mcginnety1972cesium} and \ce{CsCuCl3} \cite{schlueter1966redetermination}, the presence of Cu(I) in compounds such as \ce{Cs3Cu2Cl5} \cite{hull2004crystal} supports the feasibility of this mixed valence state.
 A notable point is the possibility of a mixed charge on a crystallographic site.
 Whether this is statistically distributed in the structural model or whether some form of ordering is present remains an open question.
 The ionic radii of Cu(I) and Cu(II) in octahedral coordination do not differ significantly, making this mixed occupation proposed here certainly plausible \cite{shannon1976revised}.
 Due to its full $d^{10}$ electron configuration, Cu(I) lacks the electronic degeneracy needed for Jahn-Teller distortions, making it less prone to such distortions compared to Cu(II).
 In contrast, Cu(II), with its $d^{9}$ electron configuration, is a well-known Jahn-Teller ion and typically undergoes bond elongations or compressions in its octahedral coordination environment to lower its energy \cite{veidis1969jahn}.
 It is also worth noting that Cu(I), at least in chloride environments, does not always form regular coordination polyhedra.
 This irregularity might stem from the nature of Cs-Cl compounds, where the large size of Cs ions can sometimes influence the coordination environments of surrounding atoms, though such effects are less likely in layered structures like those in \ce{CsCu3Cl5}.
-A detailed analysis of the compound's stability against lattice distortions is provided in the Supplementary Material (SM).
+A thorough analysis of the compound's stability reveals the pristine configuration as a metastable state.
+However, the analysis of single particle and derived many-body effects in the energetically favored twisted configuration matches qualitatively the results for the pristine case.
+To maintain generality, we explicate in the following a study of the pristine structure and refer the interested reader to the SM for the analogous treatment of the twisted configuration.